onyx-platform/onyx/doc/design/masterless.md

 #### Job Schedulers

 Each running Onyx instance is configured with exactly one job scheduler.
 The purpose of the job scheduler is to coordinate which jobs peers are allowed to volunteer to execute.
-There are currently two kinds of schedulers - Greedy and Round Robin.
+There are a few different kinds of schedulers, listed below.
+To use each, configure the Peer Options map with key `:onyx.peer/job-scheduler` to the value specified below.

 ##### Greedy Job Scheduler

 The Greedy job scheduler allocates *all peers* to each job in the order that it was submitted.
 For example, suppose you had 100 virtual peers and you submitted two jobs - job A and job B. With a Greedy scheduler, *all* 100 peers would be allocated to job A. When (if) job A completes, all 100 peers will then execute tasks for job B. This *probably* isn't desirable when you're running streaming workflows, since they theoretically never end.

+To use this scheduler, set key `:onyx.peer/job-scheduler` to `:onyx.job-scheduler/greedy` in the Peer Options.

 **Peer Addition**